 Every now and then you get to shoot something that makes you proud of everything you have ever done in your life.
 Being a Navy veteran, I would have never thought I would have gone to the Marine Corps Birthdays Ball, much less shoot the ball.
 This year I had the honor of being their photographer.
 It did not disappoint.
 It reminded me of my Navy days in San Vito Italy.
-The comradery, the feelings, the bravery, just the brethren.
-I saw things that were not around when I was in.
-Some traditions have changed, some have not.
+The comradery, the feelings, the bravery, and the brethren.
+I saw things that were not around when I was in the military.
+Some traditions have changed, but most have not.
 I got to meet everyone from an E-1 to a General, who would have thought.
 So much respect.

-I remember back in my Navy days, the Marines and the Navy would give each other crap, I mean hardcore, sometimes more than others.
-Sometimes it was a fist fight that broke out.
-At the same time, let a civilian come into the room and start something, the room would be military against civilian, man I miss those days.
+I remember back in my Navy days, those the Marines and the Navy did not always get along.
+Sometimes, it was a fist fight that broke out.
+At the same time, if a civilian comes into the room and starts something, the room would be military against civilian.
+Man, I miss those days.

-The day started out just like any other day, at the stockyards.
+The day of the ball started out just like any other day, at the stockyards.
 I got there and everything was going according to plan.
-When I started shooting the Marines, it was photos back to back to back.
+When I started shooting the Marines, it was photos back-to-back.
 I was proud to have my friends with me: Tevia Keener, Jordon Keener and Mary Lott.
 We had one heck of a team.
 When the ceremony started and they played the Star-Spangled Banner, my chest pumped out, my hand went over my heart and I was never prouder to have served or to be a Veteran.
-I listened to the whole ceremony brought a tear to my eye and remind me of what America is all about.
+As I listened to the whole ceremony, it brought a tear to my eye and reminded me of what America is all about.
 I know those men and women would have done anything for me that night and I for them.
-We had to shut it down late, they still wanted pictures, I accommodated as much as I could, but get enough drinks into military personnel, and well you know.

 Finally, to all my new Marine Corps Friends, Semper Fi.
 Oh, and to the Navy Corpsman I had the privilege to meeting, Fair Winds and Following Seas, shipmate…..